tradecloud/tradecloud-docs-api-v2/order/buyer/receive/README.md

 ## `orderEvent` or `order`

-This page assumes you either choosethe webhook API with the native delivery schedule using the `orderEvent` or the polling API using `order`.
+This page assumes you either chose the native delivery schedule using the `orderEvent` webhook API or the `order` polling API.

 * `id` (in case of an `order`): the Tradecloud order identifier
 * `orderId` (in case of an `OrderEvent`): the Tradecloud order identifier